datavetaren/prologcoin/README.md

 Outputs - Inputs

 Where Inputs are just the sum of all UTXOs.
 And outputs are also a sum of all new UTXOs.
-Outputs = Inputs, so the difference becomes exactly 0.
+Then we'll prove some properties over this difference.
+These proofs will guarantee that no theft has taking place and that there was no money creation either in this process, i.e.  the monetary inflation is solely determined by the coinbases of the currency.

 Let's say we have Alice who owns: